RatherBeExploring/ratherbeexploring.github.io/_posts/2026-04-13-penas-blancas-crossing-by-foot-from-costa-rica-to-nicaragua.markdown

 ## From Peñas Blancas Onwards by School Bus

 The bus terminal is roughly 250 metres down the road from the border entrance, on the left.
-Taxi drivers outside the border make their presence known, but aren't any more or less pushy than airports and border crossings elsewhere: just say no thanks and keep walking.
+Taxi drivers outside the border make their presence known, but aren't any more or less pushy than at airports and border crossings elsewhere: just say no thanks and keep walking.
 Busses leave every half hour or better throughout the day, with frequent services to Managua and less-frequent services to other destinations.
 You will also find food, drink, SIM card, and souvenir vendors at the bus station, as well as pay-to-use restrooms.

 <div class="centered-block">
 <img src="/assets/img/penas7.jpg" alt="A repainted school bus waiting at the Peñas Blancas bus terminal in Nicaragua.">